TayouVR/CVR-CustomNameplates/README.md

 ## TODO

-- enable/disable toggle
+- [ ] enable/disable toggle
-  - stop modifying new nameplates
+  - [ ] stop modifying new nameplates
-  - reset all modified plates to default
+  - [ ] reset all modified plates to default
-- live settings update (adjust colors of existing nameplates in running game)
+- [ ] allow multiple "Profiles" to exist at once
+  - [ ] create VRC (2022) lookalike Profile
+  - [ ] create VRC (2018) lookalike Profile
+  - [ ] create VRC (2020) lookalike Profile
+- [ ] Refactor the code a 3rd time for lolz

+If you feel like you can do any of the above tasks, feel free to PR this repo or DM me about any changes you wish to do.
+I am reachable via @Tayou:matrix.org, Tayou#4951, https://t.me/TayouVR

 ## Installation